OCD AND ANXIETY

 Our children are precious.
 And when they are hurting, sometimes in ways that are hard for them to express, other times in a manner that may cause alarm for you as a parent, you may not always know where to turn.

-Rogers Child Center is here to help.
+Rogers is here to help.
 Our outcomes show that our OCD and anxiety disorders treatment works.

-The Child Center is truly unique.
-We specialize in mental health and kids who need the extra level of care residential treatment offers.
-As the first and only residential program in the nation with comprehensive assessment and treatment for kids, we focus on children age 8 to 13.
+We specialize in children's behavioral health and those who need the extra level of care residential treatment offers.
+One of the first residential treatment facilities in the nation with comprehensive assessment and treatment for kids, we focus on children age 8 to 14.

 Led by a full-time, board-certified child and adolescent psychiatrist, each member of our treatment team excels at creating strong bonds with children and families.
 Individual care plans meet the specific needs of children.
 And when your child comes home, he or she is ready to be a kid again.

-The Child Center ensures specialty residential care for kids as part of a continuum of care for children and adolescents that spans several specialty areas.
-While we emphasize treatment for OCD and related anxiety disorders, the Child Center can help children facing the following disorders:
+Rogers ensures specialty residential care for kids as part of a continuum of care for children and adolescents that spans several specialty areas.
+While we emphasize treatment for OCD and related anxiety disorders, we can help children facing the following disorders:

-With a capacity of 12 beds, we often have 10 to 12 children at the Child Center at Rogers’ campus in Oconomowoc, Wisconsin.
+With a capacity of 14 beds, we often have 12 to 14 children at the OCD and Anxiety Center at Rogers’ campus in Oconomowoc, Wisconsin.
 It’s a safe, secure environment where you can rest assured your child is receiving quality care while living on site for approximately 45 to 60 days.